Grand piano in Empire style

 LxBxH: 2200 x 1162 x 900 mm

-The instrument in question is a so-called "grand piano" with a keyboard covered in ebony and a body veneered with expressive root wood from walnut and alder.
+The instrument in question is a stylish grand with a keyboard covered in ebony and a body veneered with expressive root wood from walnut and alder.
 The legs, also veneered with root wood, feature carved and gilded female heads (caryatids) in the Empire style, and at the bottom, there are horn wheels.
 The music stand consists of a double, height-adjustable frame construction and can be adjusted in its angle and height.
-The side supports can be pulled out for candle lighting.
+The side supports can be pulled out for candles.
 The four wooden pedals are suspended in an elaborately carved and gilded lyre with griffin heads, and the suspension wires are made of iron wrapped in gilded copper.

 The representative and costly furnishings suggest that it was made for a customer from an upper social class, which is known to have been part of Gregor Deiß's clientele.
 To this day, there is one upright piano from his workshop in both Hohenschwangau Castle and the Munich Residence.
 A contemporary illustration from 1820 indicates that in the Munich Residence, in the throne room of Queen Caroline, there were two grand pianos present (although Deiß was not a court supplier, but merely a "bourgeois" piano maker).
 These display a design that is very similar to the instrument in our collection, but not completely identical.